-When I was ten years old, my mother hosted a gathering in our home for a group of people from an outreach ministry in another town.
-As a dedicated church volunteer, such gatherings were not uncommon in our home.
+The following year, my mother hosted a gathering in our home for a group of people from an outreach ministry in another town.
 Among the guests that day were a Native American woman and man who were part of the community being served by the ministry.
 Intrigued and attracted to their beautiful beaded necklaces and turquoise jewelry, I settled down near them.
 They explained the significance of some of the stones on the rings and belts and necklaces they wore.
 A metal medallion on the man’s belt buckle, inlayed with turquoise to form an intricate design, symbolized what he described as “the afterlife.”

 I asked if they had ever been to the afterlife.
 Looking surprised by my question, they laughed kindly and said, no, then, teasingly asked if I had ever been there.
 Maybe, I said, and told them about what happened the day at the water slide.
 They listened intently until I had finished my story and, after a bit of silence, the woman looked deep into my eyes and said, “You were very blessed to receive a message from Creator.”

-A few weeks later, the couple showed up at our home unexpectedly, with a gift.
-As the grownups sat around the kitchen table drinking coffee, the woman waved me over and placed a small pouch in my hand.
+A few weeks later, the couple showed up at our home unexpectedly.
+As the grownups sat around the kitchen table drinking coffee, the Lakota woman waved me over and placed a small pouch in my hand.
 Inside was a beautiful, delicate necklace strung with tiny seeds and rings of pink and blue beads that looked like flowers.
-She told me the pattern was called daisy chain and that Navajo people use it often.
-She made the necklace, she said, to honor me for all I was learning and would continue to learn.
-My ma looked confused.
-I felt deeply acknowledged and appreciated.
+She told me the pattern was called "daisy chain."
+The necklace, she said, honored me for all I was learning and what I had still to learn.
+My ma looked confused, but I felt deeply acknowledged.
 That was the last time I saw those people, but the necklace remains with me today.